 Researching among the de la Gardies’ family papers, Wraxall discovers an explanation of the pilgrimage in a book of alchemical tracts, Liber nigræ peregrinationis (The Book of the Black Pilgrimage).[a]The book is fictional.
 He finds this note, written by the count:

-Wraxall presses the landlord of the inn about what it was that Count Magnus brought back from Chorazin, and is told a tale about two men who went poaching at night in the count’s lands; one was found catatonic, and the other was dead, his face having been sucked off his skull.
+Wraxall presses the landlord of the inn about what it was that Count Magnus brought back from Chorazin, and is told a tale about two men who went poaching at night in the count’s lands; one was found catatonic, and the other was dead, his face having been sucked from his skull.

 The following day, accompanied by the deacon, Wrexhall visits the count’s mausoleum.
 His copper sarcophagus is ornate and contains scenes from his life, as well as a depiction of the count on its top.
 One scene shows a man being pursued by a cloaked and hooded thing while a man watches.
 The lid is secured with three padlocks, one of which is unlocked.
 Visiting the mausoleum again later, Wrexhall finds that now two padlocks are unfastened.